 Whitney’s singing career was not by chance, it was predestined and charted.
-By age 11, Whitney began performing as a soloist in the junior gospel choir at the New Hope Baptist Church in Newark, and after hearing her sing, there was no turning back, Whitney was bound for singing greatness!
+By age 11, the New Jersey native began performing as a soloist in the junior gospel choir at the New Hope Baptist Church in Newark, and after hearing her sing, there was no turning back, Whitney was bound for singing greatness!

 Watch “I Wanna Dance With Somebody” here:

 5) Grammy time!
 At the 1986 Grammy Awards, Whitney was nominated for three awards, including “Album of the Year.”
 She won her first Grammy Award for “Best Pop Vocal Performance, Female” for the monster single “Saving All My Love for You.”
 Houston’s performance of the song during the Grammy telecast later earned her an Emmy Award, and she won seven American Music Awards in total in 1986 and 1987 and an MTV Video Music Award.
 The album’s popularity would also carry over to the Grammy Awards that were held the following year, when another of the debut album’s cut, “Greatest Love of All,” would receive a “Record of the Year” nomination.
 Houston’s debut album is listed as one of Rolling Stone’s “500 Greatest Albums of All Time” and is on “The Rock and Roll Hall of Fame’s Definitive 200 list.”

 6) A humanitarian who loved children, the mega-star with a big heart formed the Whitney Houston Foundation for Children, a non-profit organization that has raised funds for the needs of children around the world, in 1989.
 Whitney’s tireless efforts were recognized by organizations, such as St. Jude Children’s Hospital, the United Negro College Fund and the Children’s Diabetes Foundation.